 People nowadays are always so busy.
 At least they appear to be.
 When folks hear about all the creative endeavours I undertake, and all the things I do outside of work, the most common question I get is, “Where do you find the time?”
 Along the same lines, when I listen to people talk about all the things they have to do in their day one of the statements I hear most frequently is, “I don’t have enough time!“

 Well, I have an answer to the question and I’m calling bullshit on the statement right now.

-Let's look at the breakdown of a typical year for someone like myself.
-First, here are some high level things about my post-secondary education life that will help give you an idea of how I got to where I am today:
+Let’s look at the breakdown of a typical year for someone like myself.
+First, here are some high-level things about my post-secondary education life that will help give you an idea of how I got to where I am today:

 Two years after I graduated in 1997 I married the girl I met in the first week of University.
 We now have a son, a daughter, a house in the suburbs, and two cats.
-I'm on my fourth office job/career since 1997 and my fourth house since 2001.
-It doesn't take a genius to see that in the last nineteen years, I've spent a lot of time husbanding, working, parenting, and apparently moving (I guess I was making up for spending the first nineteen living in the same house, sleeping in the same bedroom, and mooching off my parents).
+I’m on my fourth office job/career since 1997 and my fifth house since 2001.
+It doesn’t take a genius to see that in the last twenty-something years, I’ve spent a lot of time husbanding, working, parenting, and apparently moving (I guess I was making up for spending the first nineteen years living in the same house, sleeping in the same bedroom, and mooching off my parents).

 Wow, has it really been that long since I graduated?
 I suppose that’s a nice segue into another common question, “Where does the time go?“

 Where does the time go, indeed?
 With a little bit of hindsight and a spreadsheet, we can sort this all out.
 So let’s take the time and have a closer look.
 With finances, if you delve deeper into where you’re spending your money it becomes quite easy to figure out where you can save.
 Time, as it turns out, works the same way.

 - I spend 8 hours a day sleeping (or trying to).